Dianthus (Di- AN- Thus) are perfect pot plants which are also known as pinks or Sweet Williams – Dianthus barbarous.

 Being floriferous and vibrant in appearance, they make best ornamental choices for a wall garden, rock garden or simple borders.

-With so many varieties and versatile nature there are not many plants which can compete with Dianthus.
+With so many varieties and versatile nature there are not many plants which can compete with the Sweet William perennial.

 This makes these plants the favorite pick of ornamental plants all over the world.